 SMUD has a fixed-to-variable interest rate swap agreement with a notional amount of \$117.6 million, which is equivalent to the principal amount of SMUD's 1997 Series K Electric Revenue Bonds.
 Under this swap agreement, SMUD pays a variable rate equivalent to the Securities Industry and Financial Markets Association (SIFMA) Index (1.71 percent at December 31, 2017) and receives fixed rate payments of 5.154 percent.
 In connection with the swap agreement, SMUD has a put option agreement, also with a notional amount of \$117.6 million, which gives the counterparty the right to sell to SMUD, at par, either the 1997 Series K Bonds, or a portfolio of securities sufficient to defease the 1997 Series K Bonds.
-SMUD receives fixed rate payments of 0.268 percent in connection with the swap and the put is equal to the maturity of the 1997 Series K Bonds.
+SMUD receives fixed rate payments of 0.268 percent in connection with the put option agreement.
+The exercise of the option terminates the swap at no cost to SMUD.
+The term of both the swap and the put is equal to the maturity of the 1997 Series K Bonds.